 Here’s a look at the card’s welcome bonus:

 Some of the card’s other benefits include a Priority Pass lounge membership, fourth-night free at select hotels, a Global Entry fee reimbursement, and extensive cell phone insurance.
-Just maximizing the fourth-night free benefit and annual $300 airline purchase credit can entirely offset the card’s hefty annual fee.
+Just maximizing the fourth-night free benefit and annual $250 travel credit can entirely offset the card’s hefty annual fee.

 On the points earning side, this card is second-to-none.
 It has a variety of bonus categories including: